Sesar-Lab-Teaching/Cloud-Computing-Technologies/iaas-openstack/README.md

 ---

 After configuring the security group and the floating IP, we can connect to the server using the floating IP.
-SSH is for now the only allowed connection type, so:
+With the cirrOS image, if we have enabled the 22/tcp port, then SSH is the only available connection type:

 ```
 ssh cirros@{floating_IP}
 ```

 And use the default password (`gocubsgo`) to access it.
-At this point, you can also enable the public key access.
-Actually, we could have done that using the Keypair service of Openstack, but can only be done at server creation.
+Instead of using the password authentication method, we can configure the  public key method using a keypair.

 ---